 A report from DigiTimes in June 2018 suggests that Apple is considering switching its iPhones to USB-C from 2019, although we're not convinced.

 According to analog IC venders, by adopting USB Type C on the iPhone, Apple will accelerate the adoption of the new interface across the industry.
 Where the company itself benefits from this is anyone's guess.

-The company has adopted USB-C on its 2018 iPad Pros, which makes this step a tiny bit more likely - but USB-C is specifically used on the iPads so that creative professionals can more easily connect digital cameras and transfer high-quality images.
-This is not something frequently demanded by iPhone users, and we'd say this one remains a long shot - backed up by Mac Otakara's belief that Lightning will remain for reasons of cost, and analyst Ming-Chi Kuo's similar prediction in a Feb 2019 report.
+The company adopted USB-C on its 2018 iPad Pros, which makes this step a tiny bit more likely - but USB-C is specifically used on the iPads so that creative professionals can more easily connect digital cameras and transfer high-quality images.
+This is not something frequently demanded by iPhone users, and we'd say this one remains a long shot - backed up by Mac Otakara's belief that Lightning will remain for reasons of cost, and analyst Ming-Chi Kuo's similar prediction in a February 2019 report.

-Leaked photos and illustrations
+Leaked photos, videos and illustrations

 As we approach an iPhone update, leaked images start to emerge from Apple's supply chain - smuggled photos of components, prototype models and even, eventually, the finished devices.
 And before we get to that point, unofficial concept illustrations, based on leaked information or just the imagination of the artist, will be posted online.